MikeKovarik/exifr/README.md

 <br>TIFF contains the following blocks / is requred for reading the following block:
   * `options.exif: true` - Sub Exif.
   * `options.gps: true` - GPS latitue and longitude data.
-  * `options.thumbnail: false` - Size and other information about embeded thumbnail.
+  * `options.thumbnail: false` - Size and other information about embedded thumbnail.
   * `options.interop: false` - This is a thing too.
 * `options.xmp: false` - APP1 - XMP
 <br>XML based extension, often used by editors like Photoshop.